Find out why “Stop Loss” and “Take Profit” are important in trading. Learn when to use it and how to use it on IQ Option platform.

 Taking profit at the right time is just as important as setting optimal stop-loss signals.
 The market always fluctuates and what looks like a positive trend can turn into a recession within seconds.
 Some would say that it is always better to get respectable profits now than to wait and risk losing potential gains.
 Note that not even letting your earnings grow enough and closing your position prematurely is not a good practice, as it will deny you part of the potential profit.
 Waiting too long can be equally harmful.

-The art of take-profit orders consists in choosing the right moment and closing the operation before the trend is about to reverse.
+The art of take-profit orders consists of choosing the right moment and closing the operation before the trend is about to reverse.
 Technical analysis tools can be of great help in determining inversion points.
 You can choose between Bollinger Bands, the Relative Strength Index or the Directional Mean Index.
 These are the indicators that work best in managing SL / TP orders.

 CSR can help you determine optimal take-profit positions

-Some traders recommend using a risk / return ratio of 1: 2.
+Some traders recommend using a risk/return ratio of 1: 2.
 In this case, even if the number of losses is equal to the number of successful operations, it would still be profitable in the long run.
-Consider the possibility of finding an optimal risk / reward ratio, which satisfies your personal strategy and remembers that there are no universal rules that work for each asset and for every trader.
+Consider the possibility of finding an optimal risk/reward ratio, which satisfies your personal strategy and remembers that there are no universal rules that work for each asset and for every trader.

 Things to remember